reflectivity/reflectivity.github.io/workshops/index.md

 # Current event

+## the Open Reflectometry Standards Organisation ORSO annual meeting 2025

+Save the date: We are currently planning to hold the annual workshop for ORSO during the week **23rd - 27th June 2025**

+This will be an online meeting with sessions covering as many time zones as we can.

 ## ORSO drop-in session at ICNS 2025 (Copenhagen)
 Come and join us on [July 7th 15:30 - 18:00 at ICNS](./ICNS_drop-in.md), for reflectometry help or advice.

 # Recent events

-## the Open Reflectometry Standards Organisation ORSO annual meeting at SXNS17
+### the Open Reflectometry Standards Organisation ORSO annual meeting at SXNS17
 The 2024 annual meeting of ORSO took place in person on 19th July as a satelite of the [SXNS17](https://workshops.ill.fr/event/393/) meeting at ILL & ESRF Campus, in Grenoble, France.

 Details of the workshop are available [here](./workshop_2024/)